snippetify/chrome-extension/README.md

 After building it you will find the add-on in the dist folder.

-Load it to chrome (about:debugging) by selecting any file on the dist folder, and start using it.
+Load it to chrome ([chrome://extensions/](chrome://extensions/)) by selecting any file on the dist folder, and start using it.

 ## Changelog